 Subsequent work linked community palliative care teams with hostels.
 In this work, palliative care nurses and social workers received 2-day training around some of the factors around homelessness and supporting people with multiple and complex needs.
 Following this training, these palliative care professionals undertook regular in-reach into the hostels (one day a month) in which they provided support and training to hostel staff and discussed, and where relevant, met with individuals that the hostel staff were concerned about.
 They provided additional support around advocating for support from other professionals including adult social care, and concerning equipment such as hospital beds.
 This resulted in more people who could benefit from palliative care support being identified, with an increase in referrals into palliative care and other services, increased frontline staff knowledge and confidence about what they should expect from services, improved staff support and morale, and planned death within the hostel where that was someone’s wish.

-In partnership with Marie Curie, we are running a free, online network that meets monthly, to bring professionals from all disciplines and people with lived experience together, to share what is needed to improve access to high quality palliative care for people experiencing homelessness.
+In partnership with Marie Curie and York University, we are running a free, online network that meets monthly, to bring professionals from all disciplines and people with lived experience together, to share what is needed to improve access to high quality palliative care for people experiencing homelessness.

 This network is an opportunity to: